emon3455/PH-Level2-Assignment-1/README.md

 # What are some differences between interfaces and types in TypeScript?

 TypeScript is a powerful superset of JavaScript that helps developers write safer, more predictable code by adding types.
-In this blog post, we’ll explore the key difference between: **Interfaces** and **Types**
+We will explore the key difference between: **Interfaces** and **Types** in this post now let's get started:

 ## 1. Interfaces vs Types in TypeScript